surbut/aladynoulli2/pyScripts/new_oct_revision/new_notebooks/reviewer_responses/preprocessing/WORKFLOW.md

 This document describes the complete workflow for running the Aladynoulli model from preprocessing to prediction.

+> **📚 Related Documentation**: This workflow is part of the [Reviewer Response Analyses](../README.md) section, which contains all interactive notebooks, preprocessing utilities, and detailed analyses.
+See the [main repository README](../../../../README.md) for the complete overview.

 ## Overview

 The workflow consists of 4 main steps: